 From its launch in 1999 until now, the euro has traded with more value against the rupee, mostly as a result of public debt, weak economic competitiveness and high levels of inflation.
 In 1999, the euro valued at INR 50.

 In the next two years, the value of the euro fluctuated in between INR 40 and INR 50, and it saw its low point of INR 39.50 in May and October of 2000.
 The euro witnessed an upward trend in mid 2001, and by the end of 2002 it got back to the INR 50 mark.

 From 2003 to 2008 the euro hovered between INR 50 and INR 60, touching the upper end in December 2004 and August 2006.
 When the subprime mortgage crisis in the US threatened to upset world markets in between 2008 and 2009 the euro held its own.
 During this period its value in comparison to the rupee increased noticeably, with the euro crossing the INR 70 mark for the first time in September 2009.

-An announcement by the United States Federal Reserve Board stating that it would cut back on its quantitative easing program saw a surge in investors pulling their money out of India alongside the worsening inflation of the rupee.
-This saw the euro reach the historic INR 90 mark in August 2013.
+The United States Federal Reserve Board announced in 2013 that would cut back on its quantitative easing program, causing a surge in investors to pull their money out of India.
+This, alongside inflation, resulted in the euro reaching the historic INR 90 mark.

 Towards the end of 2014, India’s newly-elected government promised significant economic reforms, boosting investor confidence.
 The threat of Greece exiting the Eurozone and the euro’s deflation tipped the euro down to INR 69.54 in March 2015.
 The looming Brexit could affect the euro, but as of June 2019, those talks are still ongoing.

 To find the best rate for your EUR to INR exchange, keep an eye on the mid-market rate and stay on top of current events to get a leg up on what the market could do and where it’s headed.